DevExpress-Examples/asp-net-core-dashboard-backend/readme.md

-# ASP.NET Core 3.1 backend for Web Dashboard
+# Dashboard for ASP.NET Core - Backend

 This example is an ASP.NET Core 3.1 backend application (server) for the [DevExpress Web Dashboard](https://docs.devexpress.com/Dashboard/115955/web-dashboard?v=20.2).
 The server handles client data requests and includes various backend capabilities such as data access, dashboard storage, etc.